pulp-platform/chimera-sdk/README.md

 ## License

 Unless specified otherwise in the respective file headers, all code checked into this repository is made available under a permissive license.
-All software sources are licensed under Apache 2.0 or compatible licenses.
+All software sources are licensed under Apache 2.0 or compatible licenses, with the exception of `scripts/run_clang_format.py`, which is licensed under the MIT license.

 ## Getting started